How Do You Know if You Have a Medical Malpractice Case?

 What if the standard of care wasn’t met?
 What if the person did something they shouldn’t have done or did nothing when they should have done something?
 What if what happened was beyond a simple mistake that healthcare providers are allowed to make?
 In any of these situations you may have grounds for a medical malpractice lawsuit.

 You would also need to show that any failure to provide you with a proper standard of care caused your injury.
 If this is the case, you are entitled to compensation for the harm done under Pennsylvania law.
 How much compensation you can get will vary.
-Having a skilled attorney to fight on your behalf can substantially increase the amount of compensation you get from an insurer.
+Having a skilled medical malpractice attorney to fight on your behalf can substantially increase the amount of compensation you get from an insurer.

 How Do You Know if You Have a Medical Malpractice Case?
 Ask Us